hburden/DAT255/README.md

 - Unit tests, 3p
 - Integration / system tests, 3p
 - Acceptance tests, 3p
-- Design rationale, 3p
+- Design rationale (such as API-level, external dependencies etc.), 3p
 - Overview, 2p (present or not)
--- Behavioural
+  - Behavioural
--- Structural
+  - Structural (What major parts / components are there in the application)
+  - Protocol (client/server)
 - User stories, 3p
 - Burn-down chart, 0-1p (present or not)
 - Vision, 0-1p (present or not)